notinaboat/UnixIO.jl/packages/IOTraits/README.md

 ## Background

 This collection of Trait types began as a tool for resolving method selection issues in the UnixIO.jl package.

-Everything in Unix is a file, but there are many types of file, many types of Unix, and many ways a file handled can be configured.
+Everything in Unix is a file, but there are many different types of file, a few different types of Unix, and many ways a file handle can be configured.

 Selection of correct (or most efficient) methods can often be achieved with a simple type hierarchy.
-However traits seemed to be useful way to deal with variations in behaviour that depend file handle configuration and platform.
+However traits seem to be useful way to deal with variations in behaviour that depend file handle configuration and platform.

 In general `libc`'s `write(2)` and `read(2)` can be used to transfer data to or from any Unix file descriptor.
 However, the precise behaviour of these functions depends on many factors.